 Nearly half of those doing a master bathroom remodeling project also included remodeling their bedroom as well to improve the layout of the rooms.
-Surprisingly, one in ten enlarge their master bathroom to be the same size or larger than their bedroom.
+Surprisingly, one in ten opt to enlarge their master bathroom to be the same size or larger than their bedroom.
 Fifty-six percent of those improving their bathroom included aging-in-place elements of a curbless shower with seating and grab bars, better lighting, and for ease of maintenance, with 21% reporting they did so to plan ahead in case of future needs.
 Other premium features gaining in popularity include: dual showerhead (e.g. rain showerhead), soaking tub, one-piece dual flush toilets, vessel sinks (though 63% went with undermount sinks) and custom/semi-custom built-in vanities.
 For those who were not able to enlarge or reconfigure the bathroom, 34% eliminated the bathtub.

 Neutral colors in the bathroom are still the most popular.
-The top pick for walls is gray (32%) followed by white (21%).
+The top pick for walls is gray (32%) followed closely by white (21%).
 For cabinets the top choice is white (34%), with wood (32%) a close second.
 For floors: gray (29%), white (16%), beige (16%) and wood-like (14%).
 The majority of the projects will install tile on their shower walls and vanity backsplash (88%).
 Sixty six percent will use tiles on their bathroom walls, typically in a classic brick pattern.

 Matte nickel and polished chrome are the most specified hardware.
 58% are using the same metal throughout, and the rest are using mixed metals.